thomaslepoix/Qucs-RFlayout/doc/tutorials/openems.md

 When exporting to a layout tool such as KiCad PcbNew, there is no substrate considerations so there is no problem if a block is compounded of elements using none or multiple different `SUBST` elements.

-But in OpenEMS that would be a nonsense, so all elements of a block have to be assossiated to the same one `SUBST` element.
+But in OpenEMS that would be a nonsense, so all elements of a block have to be associated to the same one `SUBST` element.

 ---

-Qucs schematics used in this tutorial does not contain just a circuit simulation, those are whole comparaison dashboards.
+Qucs schematics used in this tutorial does not contain just a circuit simulation, those are whole comparison dashboards.

 ![lpf_sch_full](res/lpf_sch_full.svg)

-The following errors come from the `P3`, `P4`, `P5` and `P6` `Pac` components forming four individual blocks without being assosiated with any `SUBST` component (The `Pac` component does not have a `substrate` field).
+The following errors come from the `P3`, `P4`, `P5` and `P6` `Pac` components forming four individual blocks without being associated with any `SUBST` component (The `Pac` component does not have a `substrate` field).

 ```
 ERROR : No substrate used in a block